EmmanuelPadilla/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+**\***The useHistory hook gives you access to the history instance that you may use to navigate using your browser keys.

 1. How would you explain form validation to someone who has never programmed before?
+   **\***Its a program that checks each of the user imputs to make sure what the user is inputting is the value you want, such as number or email, etc.

 1. In 1-2 sentences, define end to end testing.
+   **\***E2E is testing that involves an applications workflow from beggining to end, just to make sure everything is working as expected.

 ## Instructions